Midwest Breaded Fried Chicken is loosely based on the Japanese Chicken Katsu recipe that uses panko breading and fried in peanut oil.

 But don’t take my word for it.
 Because this recipe is soooo delicious, you can place most sides with your fried chicken and make it your own.

-To make Midwest Breaded Fried Chicken couldn’t be easier.
+To make Breaded Fried Chicken couldn’t be easier.
 It works the same way as you would regular breading–the trio flour, egg-milk mixture and panko breading.

 I like to use my glass Pyrex pie pans because these are shallow and the motion of flowing fom one breading station to the next moves so quickly.